We're often asked: "how much deposit will I need?"

 Some lenders are happy to lend to self-employed mortgage applicants at 95% loan to value (LTV).
 These deals are completely independent of Help to Buy or any of the other government-backed schemes.

 So, for example, at 95% LTV, a £250,000 property purchase would require you to put down a minimum deposit of £12,500.

 And whilst that's not an insignificant sum to find, there are options available if you're struggling to raise enough deposit.

 Is it possible to get a 95% LTV mortgage with just one year's accounts?

 Yes, it's possible, depending on the circumstances.
-There are a very small number of lenders who will consider it, but only for a residential house purchase mortgage.
+There are a one or two lenders who will consider it, but only for a residential house purchase mortgage.

 For flat, maisonette or apartment purchases, providers usually require a larger deposit of 10-20%.

 That's because leasehold tenure is viewed as inherently riskier by lenders because the property value can decrease if the duration of the lease falls below 80-85 years.